luisa-miller/personal-portfolio-project/README.md

-# Luisa Miller – Final Project - Personal Portfolio
+# Luisa M – Final Project - Personal Portfolio

 Welcome!
 I'm **Luisa Miller**, a student developer passionate about designing clean, accessible, and interactive web experiences.
 I enjoy turning creative ideas into functional code and am always exploring new tools and techniques to grow as a developer.